 All in all, your players will prefer to practice with these softballs as they develop their skills.
 With the softness, great feel, general hardiness, and terrific price, they’re the best slowpitch softballs for practice.

 - Available in 11 and 12-inch sizes

 3. MacGregor X52RE ASA Slow Pitch Synthetic Softball, 12-Inch

-But now you have ASA-approved softballs for soft pitch that you can use for practice as well.
+But now you have ASA-approved slow pitch softballs, that you can use for practice as well.
 These are quite inexpensive, and the price by the dozen is very reasonable.